2takaanthony85/settingUI/README.md

 # settingUI
-settingUI is ui frame work for setting screen like visual studio code
+settingUI is ui frame work to create setting screen like visual studio code